systemd/mkosi/mkosi/resources/mkosi.md

 * `$MKOSI_DNF` can be used to override the executable used as `dnf`.
   This is particularly useful to select between `dnf` and `dnf5`.

+* `$EPEL_MIRROR` can be used to override the default mirror location used for the epel repositories when `Mirror=` is used.
+By default mkosi looks for the epel repositories in the `fedora` subdirectory of the parent directory of the mirror specified in `Mirror=`.
+For example if the mirror is set to `https://mirror.net/centos-stream` mkosi will look for the epel repositories in `https://mirror.net/fedora/epel`.

 # EXAMPLES

 Create and run a raw *GPT* image with *ext4*, as `image.raw`: